FunkinCrew/Funkin/README.md

 # Friday Night Funkin Sharp Engine

+Yes, the name is a music joke and a programming joke at the same time.

+No, I won't change it.

+## The actually important shits
 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin